Butter Crunch Toffee -this homemade candy recipe is loaded with pecans, sometimes called English toffee, perfect for gift giving.

 It’s Day Four of Christmas Treats Week!
-Today I’m sharing my recipe for Pecan Butter Crunch, affectionately known around here as Christmas Candy, also often called English Toffee.
+Today I’m sharing my recipe for Butter Crunch Toffee, affectionately known around here as Christmas Candy, also often called English Toffee, or Pecan Butter Crunch.
 By any of its names though, it’s totally delicious.

 I’m a little late posting today, because I spent the morning volunteering at my daughter’s school teaching them a little Christmas craft -tis the season.
 Her teacher said the sweetest thing to me as I was leaving, she thanked me for using my gifts to bless them.
 It really made me smile.
 It made me think about Life is a Party, and oh how I hope I’m using this little space to be a blessing to you.

 The spirit behind a week of Christmas Treats, is really gift giving.
-It’s special to take the time to make something home made for family and friends, and I hope that these trusted and true recipes make it easier for you to show your love to the ones around you this holiday season.
+It’s special to take the time to make something homemade for family and friends, and I hope that these trusted and true recipes make it easier for you to show your love to the ones around you this holiday season.
 Check the treats from the whole week at the bottom of this post.

 This is a recipe I’ve been making many, many years.
 I first started making it when I was in high school, and it has become a real Christmas tradition for us.
 In fact, my mom makes (well has me make) a batch for all our customers every year.

-It can be a little tricky to make, I have had a few fails over the years, but the failours have taught me a few tricks too.
+It can be a little tricky to make, I have had a few fails over the years, but the failures have taught me a few tricks too.

 This candy is perfect for gift giving.
 I love to package it up in a little tin, a mason jar, or a cello bag.
 Your friends and family will love it.
 It’s also a great addition to holiday cookie trays.

-With Pecan Butter Crunch Christmas Candy, life really is a party!
+With Butter Crunch Toffee Christmas Candy, life really is a party!